On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Conclusion

 \section{Conclusion}

 We analyze message-passing decoding algorithms for LDPC codes in the high-rate regime.
 The results can be applied to compressed sensing systems with strictly-sparse signals.
-A high-rate analysis based on DE is used to derive the scaling law for randomized reconstruction CS systems and stopping set analysis is used to analyze uniform-in-probability/uniform reconstruction.
-The scaling law analysis gives the surprising result that LDPC codes, together with the LM2-MB algorithm, allow randomized reconstruction when the number of measurements scales linearly with the sparsity of the signal.
+A high-rate analysis based on DE is used to derive the scaling law for randomized reconstruction CS systems and stopping-set analysis is used to analyze uniform-in-probability/uniform reconstruction.
+The scaling-law analysis gives the surprising result that LDPC codes, together with the LM2-MB algorithm, allow randomized reconstruction when the number of measurements scales linearly with the sparsity of the signal.
 Simulation results and comparisons with a number of other CS reconstruction algorithms are also provided.

 \appendices